Mihirakula: Description

-According to Krishna Chandra Sagar, the Huna king Toramana was cruel and barbaric, his son Mihirakula even more so, during their rule.
+According to Krishna Chandra Sagar, Toramana was cruel and barbaric, his son Mihirakula even more so.
 Mihirakula had conquered Sindh by 520 CE, had a large elephant and cavalry-driven army.
-Mihirakula destroyed Buddhist sites, ruined monasteries, according to Sagar.
+Mihirakula destroyed Buddhist sites and ruined monasteries according to Sagar.
 Yashodharman, sometime between 525 and 532 CE, reversed Mihirakula's campaign and triggered the end of Mihirakula and the Alchon Huns.

 Mihirakula issued coins, like the Kushana era kings, showing Oesho or Shiva.
 This suggests that he may have patronized Shaivism, or just replaced his image in the traditional Kushana-style way of making coins at the mints.
 Other scholars state that there are many legends surrounding this era and historical facts are difficult to ascertain.
 Except for rare Kashmiri texts such as Rajatarangini, he is hardly acknowledged and never praised in Hindu texts.
 The 12th-century Rajatarangini includes him as one of the kings in regional history, then calls him cruel, "a man of violent acts and resembling kala (death)", who ruled "the land then overrun by hordes of mlecchas (foreigners)."
-Contradictory evidence is found in the memoir left by the Chinese Buddhist pilgrim Song Yun, reputed to have met Mihirakula.
+Contradictory evidence is found in the memoir left by the Chinese Buddhist monk Song Yun, reputed to have met Mihirakula.
 He states that Mihirakula "does not believe in any religion", that the Brahmins who live in his kingdom and read their sacred texts do not like him, his people were exhausted and unhappy with his wars and destruction.